 Many students who participate in the honors program begin their research projects in their junior year by taking a semester of Independent Research to define their research projects, learn the necessary techniques and to obtain preliminary data.

 As is the case with Independent Research, the Thesis courses (BIOL 495-496) are intended to allow any biology major to pursue an advanced laboratory research project under the supervision of a faculty mentor.
 The research is done in the area of expertise of the mentor and frequently results in the publication of a paper in a refereed journal with the student as co-author.
-Thesis courses are normally taken only by seniors, and they are expected to lead to the presentation of an honors thesis by the student at the end of the senior year; all honors work in biology is laboratory research of an original nature.
+Thesis courses are normally taken only by seniors, and they are expected to lead to the presentation of an honors thesis by the student at the end of the senior year; all honors work in biology is research of an original nature.
 The honors program in the department of biology functions under the general rules for graduation with honors supervised by the Faculty Committee on Academic Progress.
-Students must be accepted by a faculty mentor and their thesis research proposal must be approved by the department.
+Students must be accepted by a faculty mentor and their thesis research proposal must be approved by the committee.

 Additional information about Honors Thesis research can be found here.